-One of the actions arising from the Global campaign meeting was an Open Letter on No-First-Use to Presidents Putin and Biden in advance of their June 16, 2021 Summit.
-The Open Letter has been endorsed by over 900 political, military and religious leaders, as well as legislators, academics and scientists and other representatives of civil society.
+- Open Letter on No-First-Use to Presidents Putin and Biden in advance of their June 16, 2021 Summit.
+The Open Letter has been endorsed by over 1200 political, military and religious leaders, as well as legislators, academics and scientists and other representatives of civil society.

 - Nuclear Risk reduction working group report 2021